 - A. The Chief of Police shall post a watch assignment list twice a year, one (1) list to be posted by April 15 to be effective on the first day of the first payroll after June 1, and one (1) to be posted by October 15, to be effective on the first day of the first payroll after December 1. - B. The watch assignment list will contain positions for all Operations Division personnel of the rank of Sergeant and below, excluding all probationary personnel. - C. All officers shall sign the list in order of seniority as determined by the provisions of Section 12.4.
 Each officer shall be limited to 24 hours to sign the list, from the time the officer is notified that the list is available to sign.
 If after 24 hours the officer has not signed the list, the Chief of Police or his designee will assign the officer to any available position on the list.
 Patrol officers shall not be required to sign until the patrol sergeant slots have been filled.
-If management does not meet the posting time requirements, Section 12.4.C shall not apply. - D. The Chief of Police shall have the authority to place any probationary officer on any watch.
-Thus, probationary officers shall not be automatically eligible for shift sign-up but this provision will not prohibit the Chief of Police from allowing a probationary officer to sign up at his discretion, after all other non-probationary officers have signed up by seniority. - E. The Chief of Police shall have the authority to change the bottom two (2) officers on any watch if a change of manpower is required in order to provide for the orderly functioning of the department. - F. If, in order to provide for the orderly functioning of the Department, the Chief of Police deems it necessary to effect a shift change for any officer covered by this Agreement, such shift change may be made upon forty-eight (48) hours notice to the employee involved. - G. All officers shall declare their "4 hours Scheduled Time Off" (STO) when they sign up for a shift and team.
+If management does not meet the posting time requirements, Section 12.4 shall not apply. - D. The Chief of Police shall have the authority to place any probationary officer on any watch.
+Thus, probationary officers shall not be automatically eligible for shift sign-up but this provision will not prohibit the Chief of Police from allowing a probationary officer to sign up at his discretion, after all other non-probationary officers have signed up by seniority.
+The Chief of Police shall have the authority to place any probationary sergeant on any uniformed patrol shift after all non-probation sergeants have bid and received shifts based on seniority. - E. The Chief of Police shall have the authority to change the bottom two (2) officers on any watch if a change of manpower is required in order to provide for the orderly functioning of the department. - F. If, in order to provide for the orderly functioning of the Department, the Chief of Police deems it necessary to effect a shift change for any officer covered by this Agreement, such shift change may be made upon forty-eight (48) hours' notice to the employee involved. - G. All officers shall declare their "4 hours Scheduled Time Off' (STO) when they sign up for a shift and team.
 For Officers working First and Second Shifts, the hours shall be the last four of their shifts.
 For Officers working the Third Shift, the hours shall be the first four.
-No two employees of the same category shall be allowed to choose the same four hours. - H. In order to facilitate the transition for those Officers switching teams and/or shifts, the Patrol Commander will work out a transition schedule within 10 days following the completion of the signup.
+No two employees of the same category shall be allowed to choose the same four hours.

+H. In order to facilitate the transition for those Officers switching teams and/or shifts, the Patrol Commander will work out a transition schedule within 10 days following the completion of the signup.
 Those Officers will then be notified as to their days and hours of work for the transition.